sitongfX/GenerativeArt/README.md

 # GenerativeArt

 This project is a collaborative effort to demostrate the generative side of computational art.
-The specific artistic vision and visual display can be found [here](https://water-honeydew-380.notion.site/Generative-Art-089ead419a03436f984450d8fe813835)
+The detailed artistic vision and visual display can be found [here](https://water-honeydew-380.notion.site/Generative-Art-089ead419a03436f984450d8fe813835).

 ![text_display](text.png)